github/opensource.guide/overviews/issues/index.md

 ### References

 Often times issues are dependent on other issues, or at least relate to them and you'd like to connect the two.
-The easiest way to reference another issue is to just type in the issue number:
+You can reference issues by typing in a hashtag plus the issue number.
 > Hey @kneath, I think the problem started in #42

 When you do this, we'll create an event inside of issue #42 that looks something like this:

 ![](http://cl.ly/image/1J2g0I0N3l0V/Image%202013-08-08%20at%204.47.08%20PM.png)

 Issue in another repository?
 Just include the repository before the name like `kneath/example-project#42`.
 You can also reference issues from commits if you like.
 Include the issue number inside of the commit message.